cocrawler/cocrawler/README.md

 CoCrawler draws on ideas from the Python 3.4 code in "500 Lines or Less", which can be found at https://github.com/aosabook/500lines.
-It is also heavily influenced by the experiences that Greg acquired while working for blekko and the Internet Archive.
+It is also heavily influenced by the experiences that Greg acquired while working at blekko and the Internet Archive.

 ## License